 Don't forget!This mapsheet is part of a series.
 Make sure you have the correct mapsheets for your trip, and purchase bundle packages to save $$ if you need more than one mapsheet to complete your adventure!

-About the Broughton-Johnstone series: This new series covers the region in unrivalled detail, with each mapsheet designed to cover a specific area.
-Watch as additional mapsheets become available.
+About the Broughton-Johnstone series: This new series covers the region in unrivalled detail, with each mapsheet designed to cover a specific area with textual support to aid trip planning and logistics.
+No guide book needed.
+The series includes:

 About the Wild Coast map series: In 2019, Wild Coast Publishing began embarking on an ambitious program to provide an unbroken series of mapsheets covering the entire BC coastline.
 The series begins with mapsheet #201 Brooks Peninsula and extends in order down the outer Vancouver Island and up the southern BC coast then finally north through the Inside Passage.
 You can view the currently available list of mapsheetshere.
 The maps are designed for paddlers and boaters, right down to the size -- a handy 24x18", slightly smaller than a traditional street map and so easy to manage when on the water.
 Use it as a "deck topper" for easy visualization as you travel on the water, use it around the campfire or your anchorage at night to plan your next day's route, and at home for research when your journey is still in the dream stage.